anveshachuri/crypto-market-maker/README.md

 # Bayesian Market Maker — BTC/USDT

-A simulation framework for three market-making strategies — Glosten-Milgrom (1985), Avellaneda-Stoikov (2008), and a custom adaptive extension — grounded in real BTC/USDT market data from Binance.
+A simulation framework for six market-making strategies — Glosten-Milgrom (1985), Avellaneda-Stoikov (2008), a custom adaptive extension, a forecast-enhanced adaptive variant, a rule-based RL market maker, and a passive baseline — grounded in real BTC/USDT market data from Binance.

 **What this project is:** A quantitative simulation that combines real price history with a theoretically-motivated order flow model and Bayesian belief